Have you ever asked yourself why you want to become a pilot?

 But if you decide to marry a pilot, you must have thought and accepted all of this.
-I am sure that the pilot of the family is very grateful about this and he or she will help you to achieve your own goals and let you live the dream you always wanted.
+I am sure that the pilot of the family is very grateful for this and he or she will help you to achieve your own goals and let you live the dream you always wanted.

 But, is this enough to be really motivated to become a pilot?
 No, it’s not.
 Let’s see more.

 3. Find the right motivation and persist

 If the first two were real motivations, this third one is more of a warning I am giving you.
 It is something important for your career.

 I remember the frustration of the pilots I met during a presentation I gave to a CRM group of an Airline.
 In the end, they asked me, how can we really motivate ourselves?

 I was very surprised, but then thinking about it I realized that even pilots live the same problems anyone else does in their office or with their boss.

 They were very unsatisfied with the working conditions they had and the management wasn’t listening to them.